awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-s3lens.md

 You can enable trusted access using either the Amazon S3 Storage Lens console or the AWS Organizations console\.

 **Important**
 We strongly recommend that whenever possible, you use the Amazon S3 Storage Lens console or tools to enable integration with Organizations\.
 This lets Amazon S3 Storage Lens perform any configuration that it requires, such as creating resources needed by the service\.
-Proceed with these steps only if you can’t enable integration using the tools provided by Amazon S3 Storage Lens\.For more information, see [this note](orgs_integrate_services.md#important-note-about-integration)\.
+Proceed with these steps only if you can’t enable integration using the tools provided by Amazon S3 Storage Lens\.
+For more information, see [this note](orgs_integrate_services.md#important-note-about-integration)\.
 If you enable trusted access by using the Amazon S3 Storage Lens console or tools then you don’t need to complete these steps\.

 **To enable trusted access using the Amazon S3 console**
-See [How to enable Trusted Access](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/storage_lens_console_organizations_enabling_trusted_access.html ) in the *Amazon Simple Storage Service Developer Guide*\.
+See [How to enable Trusted Access](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/storage_lens_console_organizations_enabling_trusted_access.html ) in the *Amazon Simple Storage Service User Guide*\.

 You can enable trusted access by using either the AWS Organizations console, by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs\.